e-dorigatti/e-dorigatti.github.io/_posts/2023-12-05-vscode-slurm.md

 > make install DESTDIR=install
 ```

-If you do not have a compiler available, you can use a user-local package manager such as [Minoconda](https://docs.conda.io/projects/miniconda/en/latest/) or [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) to install the [compiler tools package](https://docs.conda.io/projects/conda-build/en/latest/resources/compiler-tools.html).
+If you do not have a compiler available, you can use a package manager such as [Minoconda](https://docs.conda.io/projects/miniconda/en/latest/) or [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) to install the [compiler tools package](https://docs.conda.io/projects/conda-build/en/latest/resources/compiler-tools.html) for your user only.

 After this, the dropbear binary will be in `~/dropbear/install/usr/local/sbin/dropbear`.
 We keep everything in our home folder to avoid messing up with the login node and angering the sysadmins :)